Shoulder Pain in Senior Project Managers from Desk and Client Work

 7. When Should You See a Doctor?

-Consult a licensed medical professional if:
+Consult a healthcare professional if:

 • You want to explore non-surgical treatment options.

-• Reduce pain and stiffness.
+• Reduce pain and stiffness during and after travel.

 • Avoid or delay surgery when possible.